feliperdamaceno/syncrate/README.md

     this.html = document.createElement('template')
   }

-  /* helper method used render the elements */ render() {
+  /* helper method used render or rerender the elements */ render() {
     while (this.shadow.firstChild) {
       this.shadow.lastChild.remove()